eclipse-autowrx/docs/content/epic/inventory/development_plan.md

 - **Tasks**:
   1. Execute all **unit** and **integration tests** developed in previous phases to ensure the entire system functions as expected.
-  2. Write additional **unit** and **integration tests** for edge cases (e.g., rare user inputs), performance (e.g., load handling), security (e.g., unauthorized access), and any gaps not covered in phase-specific tests.
+  2. Write additional **unit** and **integration tests** for edge cases, performance, security, and any gaps not covered in phase-specific tests.
   3. Document API endpoints using tools like Swagger/OpenAPI, including request/response formats, parameters, and authentication requirements.
   4. Document the data model, including diagrams or descriptions of the four entities (Schema, Instance, Relation, InstanceRelation) and their relationships, as well as validation rules and constraints.
 - **Testing Focus**:
   - Run the full test suite from all phases.
-  - Address any remaining testing needs (e.g., cross-phase interactions, system-wide validation).
+  - Address any remaining testing needs